 There are a few presentation skills training exercises you can do to help reduce nerves.

 - A simple way to feel calm, confident, and ready for anything that comes your way is to stand properly.
 We’ve made a training video to show you exactly how to adopt this ‘Presenter Stance’ – your stance should be feet parallel, a comfortable width apart and facing forwards.
 Your arms should be nice and relaxed by your side, and you should make a conscious effort to stand tall.
-You should feel totally grounded like you are rooted to the floor.
-This helps you look more confident, feel more confident and improves the ability to breath properly making you calmer so if you feel nervous, aim to use this stance 90% or more of the time when you are presenting.
+You should feel grounded like you are rooted to the floor.
+This helps you look more confident, feel more confident and improves the ability to breathe properly making you calmer so if you feel nervous, aim to use this stance 90% or more of the time when you are presenting.

-- Think about how you felt at that time when you were confident, what you could see and hear?
+- Think about how you felt at that time when you were confident, what could you see and hear?